 The good news is that the newest cameras have technologies to diminish the blur caused by camera shake or subject movement.
 But even with the best underwater camera for scuba diving, you’ll always have better results not counting on the technology and reducing your movement yourself.

 During your dives, remember to take time to work on improving your buoyancy control.
 It will also help you better approach the objects you want to shoot.
-Close up shots often give better results as you can get a better light and visibility.
+Close-up shots often give better results as you can get better light and visibility.
 Be also careful about how you place your dive equipment as it impacts your buoyancy.
 For example, it’s better to have your weights well distributed on each side of your body.

 I usually work on improving my buoyancy control during a boring safety stop or when the group is waiting for someone to come down – as we aren’t all lucky to equalise easily!
 One exercise that helped me for some shots is to be able to approach my target upside down: head first, feet up towards the surface.
 This way, I can focus on taking the photo.
 There’s no risk of damaging corals and no reduced visibility by touching the ground.
 Touching the bottom will move particles, and you’ll have to wait for them to settle down to get good visibility again.
 Upside-down does not work for all shots, though.

 Another trick is to carry a metal stick*.
-You can place the tip of the stick in the sand or on a rock (not on coral!) to help with your balance.
+You can place the tip of the stick in the sand or on a rock (never on coral!) to help with your balance.
 If you choose one with a T-shape, you could even use it to place your camera on top so it’s more stable.

 Responsible travel tip: Photographers must be particularly careful of their surroundings to avoid doing any damage – especially when diving on a reef.
-When you are focused on your camera, you can quickly lose a sense of how close you are from the coral surrounding you.
+When you are focused on your camera, you can quickly lose a sense of how close you are to the coral surrounding you.
 Hence, avoid making sudden movements.
 If you end up touching the reef, don’t panic.
 Avoid using your fins as kicking could cause a lot more damage.
 Breath in to go up a little, slowly.
 Or gently push yourself with one finger if there is a rock or something not fragile you can use.

 7. Powerbank or battery kits